jjvanzon/JJs-Reference-Architecture/introduction.md

 Originally I described a fixed way of working here, that generally works well if you want to build large dependable systems with a lot of flexibility.
 I applied these methods of working in a team under my lead and also some solo projects I worked on.
 It worked, but required a lot of discipline of team members to do things the way the boss wants.

 I want to move away from this a little bit, and see the methods described here more like a suggestion box of different ways to do things.
-I will try to describe different alternatives next to the one I prefer and highlight the pros and cons, so you can perhaps see why I came to the conclusion that one method is better than the other.
+I will try to describe different alternatives next to the one I prefer and highlight the pros and cons, so you can perhaps see why I came to the conclusion that one method might be better than the other.

-Much of the document is still described in definites, rather than suggestions.
+Some of the document is still described in definites, rather than suggestions.
 As I find the time to work on this documentation, I intend to change the tone.

 What you might also find is that I describe a lot of things you could do wrong.
 The suggestion is often that there is a better way to do it.
 I will try to reformulate things so they start with a positive approach rather than starting with the negative.

-Currently (2022) it is still full of TODO's that indicate texts I still want to write or rough texts to polish up.
+Currently (2023) it is still full of TODO's that indicate texts I still want to write or rough texts to polish up.
 So please be forgiving of those.

-But, now: back to business.
+But now: back to business.

 Technical over Functional